Rhizomatica/hermes-gui/README.md

 Install node preferably(V12.22.5) and npm (node package manager) in your distro

-Run 'npm install' inside the project path
+Run `npm install` inside the project path

 ## Development server

 Configure .env file with your parameters and run `npx ts-node setEnv.ts` to set .env values in enviroment.ts.

-Run `ng serve --configuration=en` for a dev server in english, you can change the language to spanish (ng serve --configuration=es) or portuguese (ng serve --configuration=pt) if you wish.
+Run `ng serve --configuration=en` for a dev server in english, you can change the language to spanish (`ng serve --configuration=es`) or portuguese (`ng serve --configuration=pt`) if you wish.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding